 An IRP costs €300 per person every time you register and renew.
 You may also have to pay for a new IRP if your current card is lost or stolen.

 If you live in Dublin, online renewal of your IRP is now available.
-If you live outside the capital, you will still have to attend your local registration office.
+You will still have to attend your local registration office if you live outside the capital.

 Securing a Tax Identification Number (TIN)